English Ivy Plants

 Soil Type Preferred- Well-drained rich loams with a neutral to alkaline soil ph.

-English Ivy, also known as Hedera Helix, is a fast-growing climbing vine
+English Ivy, also known as Hedera Helix, is a fast-growing climbing vine.

 The woody evergreen perennial typically grows about 6 to 9 inches tall but can reach 100 inches over time.
 It features deep green leaves measuring up to six inches.
 The climbing vine has root-like structures that produce glue-like substances that help it adhere to surfaces such as tree barks.

 New plants proliferate from stem fragments and cutting that make contact with soil.
 Dark green 3 to 5 lobed leaves shoot from non-flowering stems.
 The plant is adventitious roots during the juvenile stage and produces leaves and flowers in vertical growth.
-English Ivy is vegetative in horizontal growth-producing juvenile leaves.
+English Ivy is vegetative in flat growth-producing juvenile leaves.
 It uses aerial rootlets to climb and spread.

 Green Ivy prefers loam soil with excellent drainage.
 Overly wet soil will not support optimum growth as required.
-The plant's leaves will maintain a dark green color inconsistent temperature typically between 45 and 80 degrees.
+The plant's leaves will maintain a dark green color inconsistent temperatures typically between 45 and 80 degrees.
 It will not grow well in high summer heat or cold winter wind.
 This shade-loving and evergreen plant best grows in fertile soils.
-Most homeowners endear it due to its low maintenance and hardy qualities ideal for ground cover and fences.
+Most homeowners endear it due to its low maintenance and hardy qualities, ideal for ground cover and fences.